Star Trek at LYRATEK.COM

 The Movies - 2009 Blu-Ray rereleases and derivatives

-As the first six movies get rereleased for the Blu-Ray format in 2009, the world of Star Trek movie products becomes an infinitely more confusing place.
+As the first six movies get rereleased for the Blu-Ray format in 2009, the world of Star Trek movie products becomes a much more confusing place.
 If you have a Blu-Ray player, and want all six movies (possibly again), the "Summit Six-Pack" is the deal for you.
 Each movie comes on one disc, packed with a new transfer of the film and all the audio commentaries and other featurettes from the standard DVD 2-disc collector's edition, PLUS additional new commentaries and featurettes.
 New in-movie pop-up extras replace the text commentaries of the collector's edtions.
 A seventh disc, unique to this set, features William Shatner, Leonard Nimoy, Patrick Stewart, Jonathan Frakes and Whoopi Goldberg having an open chat about their experiences making Star Trek for 70 minutes - an event dubbed "The Captain's Summit".

 The only caveat is that the first two films are the old theatrical releases instead of the directors' cuts, which have very different timings, and so the audio commentaries from the collector's editions are not included.
 So hang on to your collector's editions of "The Motion Picture" and "The Wrath of Khan", or seek them out as well if you don't already have them.